gomorpheus/morpheus-apidoc/README.md

 Morpheus API Documentation
 ========

-The Morpheus API Documentation are built on the [Slate](https://github.com/slatedocs/slate) framework.
+The Morpheus API Documentation is built on the [Slate](https://github.com/slatedocs/slate) framework.

 Github Pages is used for hosting.
 The latest published documentation can be viewed at [https://bertramdev.github.io/morpheus-apidoc/](https://bertramdev.github.io/morpheus-apidoc/).